 "Customers who add a hotspot device as one of their lines for $20 a month will receive 22GB of data.
 After using 22GB of data, AT&T may slow speeds in areas where the network may be congested."

-If you already have a smartphone voice line with AT&T, this add-on is an incredible deal that even eclipses the AT&T Wireless Home Phone & Internet Rural plan we recently featured.
+If you already have multiple devices with AT&T, this add-on is an incredible deal that even eclipses the AT&T Wireless Home Phone & Internet Rural plan we recently featured.
 However, adding any second device will immediately bump the plan to multi-line base pricing - unlike Verizon's plans, which allows tablets & hotspots to be added to single line accounts without a base price increase.

 Network Management at 22GB?